haniakashif/FYP-Legged-Robot/README.md

 - `Documents/`: Contains all technical documents and diagrams related to the project Our Capstone submission documents can be found in our shared [Overleaf Project](https://www.overleaf.com/1921852215dqddskmyvwcp#9cba15).
 - `Resources/`: Constains resources, for example datasheets, CAD files, simulation models, etc.
 - `Archive/`: Contains old versions or backups of code files, documents, models, etc.
+- `Demo/`: Contains videos showcasing our project at various stages.